 The linear-cut electrodes geometry is designed to fit the beam without losses: in straight section beam has almost equal sizes less than 80 mm, but in arcs beam has horizontal size 360 mm, while vertical size less than 80 mm.
+Such a geometry is believed to be linear in response.
 Additional "groundings" electrodes introduced to vanish parasitic influence between pairs of electrodes.
 Polynomial correction removes geometric nonlinearities from the difference-over-sum algorithm, providing position error less than 100 μ m over ~90% of the BPM aperture.